cosmos72/fstransform/README.md

    and by the tools 'mkfs' and 'fsck'
    (i.e. it must be possible to create them and check them for errors).

-   Support through FUSE (userspace) drivers is acceptable, as long as there is also a kernel driver that can mount the same file system at least read-only.
-For example, this is the case for ntfs.
+   Support through FUSE (userspace) drivers is acceptable in theory, but there are currently no tested FUSE filesystems that can be converted reliably with fstransform.

 5. the following programs must be available: the three custom-made programs 'fsmove', 'fsmount_kernel' 'fsremap'